uliegecsm/reprospect/papers/joss/2025/paper.md

 ## Atomics with `desul`

-Kokkos provides extended atomic support through the `desul` library [@ctrott-2022].
-`desul` maps atomic operations to one of several methods with varying performance.
+Kokkos provides extended atomic support through the `desul` library [@ctrott-2022], which maps atomic operations to one of several methods with varying performance.
 The choice of the method depends on intricate logic, and must be tested.
-A micro-benchmarking approach is feasible but requires the physical device, and suffers from runtime variability.
+A micro-benchmarking approach is feasible, but requires the physical device and suffers from runtime variability.
 Yet, the machine code already contains information about the selected code paths.
-This case study demonstrates the feasibility of testing the choice logic by matching an instruction sequence pattern.
+This case study demonstrates how to verify which method is chosen by matching an instruction sequence pattern.

 See [online example](https://github.com/uliegecsm/reprospect/blob/v0.0.12/examples/kokkos/atomic/desul.py).